-Hip replacement surgery may be one of the top options for you if other treatment methods have failed.
-Before your doctor confirms that a replacement is the next course of action, they will need to determine if you’re a good candidate for hip replacement surgery.
+Hip replacement surgery may be one of your best options if other treatment methods have failed.
+Before your doctor confirms that a replacement is the next course of action, they must determine if you’re a good candidate for hip replacement surgery.

-While treating patients for hip and knee arthritis, Dr. Ehmke is commonly asked, “How do I know when it’s the right time?” and “Am I good candidate for joint replacement?”
+While treating hip and knee arthritis patients, Dr. Ehmke is commonly asked, “How do I know when it’s the right time?” and “Am I a good candidate for hip replacement?”
 As always in medicine, the answer is, “It depends,” says Dr. Ehmke.

-The doctor will take a look at these things to determine if you’re a good candidate or if the underlying issue is an entirely different problem.
+The doctor will look at these things to determine if you’re a good candidate for hip replacement or if the underlying issue is an entirely different problem.

 Arthritis of the Hip